quietui/quiet/docs/docs/components/color-picker.md

 ```

 :::info
-You can set the color picker's value using any format and it will immediately be converted to the format specified by the `format` attribute.
+You can set the color picker's value using any format and it will automatically be converted to the format specified by the `format` attribute.
 :::

 ### Getting the value as an object